Chastity (soundtrack)

 Chastity is the first soundtrack album featuring American singer-actress Cher, released on June 20, 1969 by Atco.
 It was released to promote and accompany the 1969 motion picture, Chastity.
 The album, like the film from which it came, was a commercial failure.

 Album information

 The Chastity album was released in the summer of 1969, the same date as Cher's album 3614 Jackson Highway, and was written and produced by Sonny Bono.
-The soundtrack is largely instrumental, with vocals by Cher on the track "Chastity's Song (Band of Thieves)"— the only song on the album written by Elyse Weinberg.
+The soundtrack is largely instrumental, with vocals by Cher on the track "Chastity's Song (Band of Thieves)" (the only song on the album written by Elyse Weinberg).
 This song was also released as a single, with "I Walk on Guilded Splinters" as the B-side.
+In a review of the song, Billboard wrote that Cher delivered a "sensitive treatment" and that the single had "both play and sales potential".

+The St. Petersburg Times considered "Chastity's Song", "Chastity Walk" and "Chastity Love Theme" highlights in its review of the album.

 Track listing

 All tracks written by Sonny Bono except "Chastity's Song (Band of Thieves)" by Elyse J. Weinberg.